Adnan Dibrani

-Adnan Dibrani, (born 12 February 1985 in Kosovo), is a Swedish politician.
-He is a member of the Swedish parliament for the Social Democrats.
+Adnan Dibrani (born 12 February 1985) is a Swedish politician.
+He is a Member of the Riksdag for the Social Democrats.
 He was elected by, and represents the Halland constituency.
-He has studied national economy and prior to going into politics was a bank clerk.
+In 2024, he was elected to the European Parliament.
+He has studied economics and prior to going into politics was a bank clerk.
 In politics he has engaged himself in reforming the taxation system.
-He came to Sweden as a refugee in 1989.
-Dibrani was 7-years old when came in Sweden from Mitrovica in 1992.
+He came to Sweden from Mitrovica, Kosovo in 1992 as a 7-year-old refugee.